mattheww/gomill/gomill_docs/sgf.rst

    Returns a list of *PropIdents*, in unspecified order.

+.. rubric:: Board size and raw property encoding

+Each :class:`!Tree_node` knows its game's board size, and its :ref:`raw property encoding <raw_property_encoding>` (because these are needed to interpret property values).
+They can be retrieved using the following methods (and they cannot be changed):

+.. method:: Tree_node.get_size()

+   :rtype: int

+.. method:: Tree_node.get_encoding()

+   :rtype: string

+An attempt to change the value of the ``SZ`` or ``CA`` property so that it doesn't match these values will raise :exc:`Valuerror` (even if the node isn't the root).

 .. rubric:: Convenience methods for properties

 The following convenience methods are also provided, for more flexible access